 Enter loan rehabilitation

 The loan rehabilitation program is a longer process.
-But it can greatly benefit your credit because any reference to the defaulted loan is removed from your credit report.
+But it can significantly benefit your credit because any reference to the defaulted loan is removed from your credit report.
 However, any late payments that were reported prior to default will remain.

 You’ll also regain eligibility for federal benefits, including deferment, forbearance and loan forgiveness.

 Your loan holder determines what a reasonable monthly payment is based on 15% of your discretionary income.
-If you can’t afford this monthly payment, you can request for your loan holder to calculate an alternative payment that factors in your monthly expenses.
+If you can’t afford this monthly payment, you can request for your loan holder to calculate an alternative amount that factors in your monthly expenses.

 Keep in mind that loan rehabilitation is a one-time opportunity, so you can’t use this option if you default again on your rehabilitated loan.

 Private student loans don’t necessarily follow the 270-day default benchmark that federal loans carry.
 According to the Consumer Financial Protection Bureau, private student loans can enter default status after just three missed monthly payments or 120 days.

 There are no standard recovery options for private student loans because each loan’s repayment terms and conditions vary from lender to lender.